 Customer segmentation is the practice of dividing a company's target audience into groups with similar characteristics to improve customer engagement.

-That said, understanding your customers is not a one-size-fits-all affair — there are several customer segmentation models to consider when approaching this challenge.
+Understanding your customers is not a one-size-fits-all affair – there are several customer segmentation types to consider when approaching this challenge, including:

 Demographic segmentation involves organizing your target audience based on demographic factors like age, gender, income, and education level.

-One of the main benefits of demographic segmentation is that it provides the foundation for developing targeted marketing strategies.
+One of the biggest benefits of demographic segmentation is how it provides the foundation for developing targeted marketing strategies.
 For example, a cosmetics company may target ads specifically for women aged 18-35.

 Because demographic data is relatively inexpensive and simple to gather, businesses can use it to easily predict consumer behavior and allocate marketing resources more efficiently, potentially resulting in increased engagement and conversion rates.